plerpsandplerps/Sprouting-Tales/_drafts/CardZones.md

 ### Hand

-A **Hand** refers to the cards the Player holds in their hands and keeps hidden from the rest of the group.
+A **Hand** refers to the cards a Player holds in their hands and keeps hidden from the rest of the group.
 Each Player has their own Hand.

 When a Player has fewer than two cards in their Hand, they draw cards from the top of their Roots until they have two cards in Hand.